FBI IDs 5 'suspicious packages' sent to Dem figures containing 'potentially destructive devices'

 The FBI said Wednesday evening that it had identified five suspicious packages addressed to prominent liberal and Democratic political figures over the previous three days that contained "potentially destructive devices."

-The bureau said the packages were similar in appearance and all of them bore the return address of an office building for Rep. Debbie Wasserman Schultz, D-Fla.
+The bureau said the packages were similar in appearance and all of them bore the return address of an office for Rep. Debbie Wasserman Schultz, D-Fla.
 The packages were addressed to billionaire George Soros, Hillary Clinton, former President Barack Obama, former CIA Director John Brennan -- care of CNN -- and former Attorney General Eric Holder.
 The FBI said it was possible that additional packages were mailed to other locations.

 "This investigation is of the highest priority for the FBI," Director Christopher Wray said in a statement.
 "We have committed the full strength of the FBI’s resources and, together with our partners on our Joint Terrorism Task Forces, we will continue to work to identify and arrest whoever is responsible for sending these packages.
 We ask anyone who may have information to contact the FBI.
 Do not hesitate to call; no piece of information is too small to help us in this investigation."